I love snowboarding and living near the Alps meant an entirely new playground opened up for me

-We had our first big vacation together last week in Austria.
-Since we moved to Europe, all I’ve wanted to do is experience the Alps.
-For this trip, I researched many ski resorts, and after looking through hundreds of options we (well I because I plan everything) narrowed our search down to Saalbach-Hinsterglemm.
+Before this trip, I researched many ski resorts, and after looking through hundreds of options I narrowed our search down to Saalbach-Hinsterglemm.

 Did you know there are hundreds (maybe thousands) of ski resorts in the Alps?
 Compared to the US, it’s just crazy how many options there are.
 I’ve lived in Colorado and Alaska, and have never seen anything like it.
 In Austria alone, there are 435 ski resorts.
 Wow!

-If you’re planning your next winter trip to Europe and trying to decide where to go, read on to see why I recommend staying here.
+If you’re planning your next winter trip to Europe and trying to decide where to go, read on to see why I recommend choosing this resort.

 - We wanted a place that had nightlife and things to do.
 Saalbach hit all those marks.